-In February 2021, the United States Department of Homeland Security issued an alert explaining that cyber threat actors obtained unauthorized access to a U.S. water treatment facility's industrial controls systems and attempted to increase the amount page 78 au S 8 6 chemical that is used as part of the water treatment process.^{xii} According to the Department of Homeland Security, threat actors likely accessed systems by exploiting cybersecurity weakness, including poor password security and an outdated operating system.
+In February 2021, the United States Department of Homeland Security issued an alert explaining that cyber threat actors obtained unauthorized access to a U.S. water treatment facility's industrial controls systems and attempted to increase the amount of a caustic chemical that is used as part of the water treatment process.
+According to the Department of Homeland Security, threat actors likely accessed systems by exploiting cybersecurity weakness, including poor password security and an outdated operating system.